 Following are the requirements for obtaining a student visa for Norway.

 First, you need to apply for admission to a university or college in Norway, depending upon the discipline you intend to take for your course of study.
 On receipt of the letter of admission from the concerned college, apply to the Norwegian embassy in your country of origin along with the necessary documents.
 The documents required are as follows.

 - Letter of admission from the concerned university regarding your candidature to a full time course in Norway.

 - A valid passport

 - Evidence regarding the adequacy of funds to cover your entire period of stay and study in Norway.
 For a year of your stay in Norway, you will require approximately 15,000 US dollar a year.

 - Evidence of accommodation in Norway, in terms of a hall, room, apartment or a house.

 - Evidence concerning your return from Norway, once your resident permit expires.
 This could be done by showing a return ticket.

 In Norway, you are permitted to work for 20 hours per week during studies and full-time during vacations.
 Your work permit expires on completion of one year.
-Within three months of expiration of your work permit, you need to apply afresh.
-You will have to submit evidence regarding adequacy of funds for your stay in Norway and your student progression report obtained from your university.
-To be able to work part time you need to continue doing well in your studies.
+Within three months of the expiration of your work permit, you need to apply afresh.
+You will have to submit evidence regarding the adequacy of funds for your stay in Norway and your student progression report obtained from your university.
+To be able to work part-time you need to continue doing well in your studies.